-Each September the Board travels to a different store division or geographic area to visit stores and meet customers, community leaders, management and staff to better understand North West's operations in both urban and remote communities.
+Each September the Board travels to a different store division or geographic area to visit stores and meet customers, community leaders, management and staff to better understand North West's operations.
 Directors also have the opportunity to meet one-on-one with North West's executive team members and to accompany such members on store tours in order to become familiar with the communities in which North West operates.

 Directors have the opportunity to participate in external director education events through North West's membership in the Institute of Corporate Directors.
-North West will also fund 50% of the tuition if a Director wishes to enroll in the Institute of Corporate Directors Education Program.
 Third parties provide presentations to the Board at Board meetings and virtual-only educational lunches.
-Topics during this past year included focused presentations on (i) supply chain for Cost-U-Less, (ii) the Corporation's information technology, and (iii) the history and contemporary realities of First Nations, Inuit and Metis in Canada.
 Directors also may elect to receive ongoing industry information through North West's membership in various industry associations such as the Retail Council of Canada.
 Directors may, with the consent of the Chair of the Governance Committee, engage outside advisors at the expense of North West.